ton/vim-alternate/README.md

 for vim-alternate, it allows to switch to a file with that extension at a specific location using a single command or shortcut.
 The alternate file may be located in a different directory relative to the current file.
-The directories that are considered can be configured per extension.
+The directories that are considered can be configured separately.

 This plugin is similar to the well-known a.vim, but simpler.
 Vim-alternate weighs in at less than sixty lines of pure Vim script, and that includes